filecoin-project/devgrants/rfp-proposals/rfp-proposal-template.md

 ## Contact Info

-Provide us with contact details so we can communicate our selection decision to you directly.
+Provide us with a way to contact you (email is probably easiest) so we can communicate our selection decision to you directly.
+You can also email devgrants@filecoin.org with your GH username and link to your public proposal.

 ## Team Members